 Returning to New York, Hwalan immediately became a member of the USA Shaolin Temple Demo Team.
 Hwalan currently trains in Wu Shu.

 Perfecting her yoga practice as well, Hwalan is today one of New York City’s top yoga teachers.
 She combines yoga and martial arts into a new spiritual/physical experience for her students.
-And she has embraced the craft of actor to complete master class levels, already working within a dozen film productions.

 As an immersive installation artist, Hwalan’s work navigates loci where science and spirituality converge, providing sensory cues that serve as bridges towards a more heightened, or opened, state; where the experiencer can settle or tap into anything.
 Or nothing.
 Hwalan’s focus is upon the experiencer as primary, active participant within the immersive environments.
 The focus is not about the work.
 It’s about the experiencer.
 The sensate experience of Hwalan’s art incites a shift in perception, embodiment and presence.
+Hwalan recently created, directed and performed in Electra Project, a site specific video installation at the Andrew Freedman Home, for the Armory Show.